sayfessyd/loadwave/README.md

 ## Intro
 **loadwave** changes the way you interact with videos...“loadwave” is a video sharing webapp based on youtube with the possibility to make comments related to a specific moment in a video.
 Every comment is associated to the second you have sent (**Timed Comments**) .
 By this way, comments play the role of a descriptor for video frames.

+## Usage
+First thing you have to do is to sign up, you can use facebook, twitter, google authentification system to save time.
+Than you can access to the home page where you find a dashboard and the top commented videos, you choose one of those videos.
+Or you can choose a video from youtube website and modify the url from: http://www.youtube.com/watch?v=U3_d2RH9bqk To http://loadwave.localhost/watch?v=U3_d2RH9bqk

 ## Features
 + **Responsive Design** Fully responsive :iphone: and will scale to the size of any device using Foundation 5.
 + **Auth System** Complete Membership System  :family: With Social Login and Register using HybridAuth 2.9.